In the ever-evolving digital landscape, managing multiple assets can pose challenges for individuals and organisations alike.

 2. Boost Productivity

 Documenting asset information can be time-consuming and labour-intensive.
 However, utilising asset management software reduces this burden by automating the processes of recording details, updating changes, and managing data.
-This automation not only minimises manual effort but also boosts productivity by streamlining the processes.
+This automation not only reduces the manual effort of adding assets individually but also boosts productivity by streamlining the processes.

-According to a report by The Network of European Museum Organisations (NEMO), the primary advantage of digitising asset information is that it automates the retrieval of details from external sources such as physical documents.
+Additionally, The Network of European Museum Organisations (NEMO), reports that the primary advantage of digitising asset information is that it automates the retrieval of details from external sources such as physical documents.
 It also facilitates integration with various applications, expediting the data transfer process.

 3. Reduce Loss